lawik/notes/Data - A post-modern data engine.md

 ```

 Figure out partitions, concurrency, and how to define that stuff well.
-Maybe not in config
+Maybe not in config.
+But Maybe